List of Dokken band members

 Dokken is an American heavy metal band from Los Angeles, California.
-Formed in 1978, the group originally consisted of eponymous vocalist and guitarist Don Dokken, bassist Steven R. Barry and drummer Greg Pecka.
-By the time they recorded their debut album Breaking the Chains, the band's lineup featured lead guitarist George Lynch, bassist Juan Croucier and drummer/vocalist Mick Brown.
-The current lineup of Dokken includes the eponymous vocalist, guitarist Jon Levin (since 2003), bassist Chris McCarvill (since 2015) and drummer BJ Zampa (since 2019).
+Formed in 1976 as Airbourne, the group originally consisted of eponymous guitarist Don Dokken, lead vocalist Paul Goldwin, bassist Juan Croucier and drummer Bobby Blotzer.

+By the time they recorded their debut album Breaking the Chains, the band's lineup featured of Don Dokken as lead vocalist/rhythm guitarist, lead guitarist George Lynch, bassist Juan Croucier and drummer Mick Brown.

+Except eponymous vocalist, the current lineup of Dokken includes the guitarist Jon Levin (since 2003), bassist Chris McCarvill (since 2015) and drummer Bill "BJ" Zampa (since 2019).

 History

 1978–1983

-Don Dokken formed his eponymous band Dokken in 1978, after two years fronting a group called Airborn.
-The outfit's first recording was the single "Hard Rock Woman", on which Robin Trower band members Rustee Allen (bass) and Bill Lordan (drums) performed, as Dokken was yet to hire an official band.
+Don Dokken formed his eponymous band Dokken in October 1978, after two years fronting a group called "Airbourne".
+The outfit's first recording was the single "Hard Rock Woman", on which Robin Trower band members Rustee Allen (bass guitar) and Bill Lordan (drums) performed, as Dokken was yet to hire an official band.
 By the time the release was printed, bassist Steven R. Barry and drummer Greg Pecka had been brought in, so they were credited on the sleeve as band members.
 For the band's first tour in Germany the same year, Barry was replaced by Juan Croucier.
+The tour spawned recordings for the EP Back in the Streets, recording in October 1979 and was released in 1989.

-A second German tour followed in late 1980, which featured a lineup of Dokken with lead guitarist Greg Leon, bassist Gary Link and drummer Gary Holland.
-The tour spawned recordings for the EP Back in the Streets, released in 1989.
+A second German tour followed in October 1980, which featured a lineup of Dokken with lead guitarist Greg Leon, bassist Gary Link and drummer Gary Holland.

-In early 1981, Croucier returned to Dokken, joined by new guitarist George Lynch and drummer "Wild" Mick Brown of Xciter.
-After signing with Carrere Records, the band recorded its debut album Breakin' the Chains in the summer, which was initially credited to Don Dokken as a solo release.
+In April 1981, Croucier and Blotzer returned to Dokken.
+In July new guitarist George Lynch and drummer "Wild" Mick Brown of band "Xciter" was joined.
+After signing with Carrere Records, the band recorded its debut album Breakin' the Chains until September, which was initially credited to Don Dokken as a solo release.
 Bass on the album was performed by Accept's Peter Baltes, as Croucier reportedly "missed the deadline to get to Germany" for the sessions.

-After its release, the band returned to the US and, according to Don Dokken, "For a year and a half, nothing happened" – Croucier joined Ratt, while Lynch and Brown returned to Xciter.
-In the summer of 1983, Breaking the Chains was re-recorded with Croucier and released in September by Elektra/Asylum Records.
-A few days before its release, Croucier left to commit full-time to Ratt.
+After its release, the band returned to the US and, according to Don Dokken, "For a year and a half, nothing happened" – Croucier joined Ratt, while Lynch and Brown returned to "Xciter".

+In the summer of 1983, Breaking the Chains was re-recorded with Croucier and released on 18 September by Elektra/Asylum Records.
+A few month before its release, Croucier left to commit full-time to Ratt.